 Starting Point: Marino Esplanade or Hallett Headland Reserve

 A completely unique landscape awaits those happy to walk the one-way track from Marino to Hallett Headland Reserve.
 The beauty of this track is you can set your length, as there are multiple points you can choose to turn around.
 The boardwalk paths offer outstanding views out over the ocean but the true beauty of the landscape is only revealed when you enter into the Hallett Cove Conservation Park.

 Starting Point: Pines Area of Belair National Park

 This hike has some steep terrain but allows you to take in part of the Adventure Loop and the Yurrebilla Trail, so it’s a well-worn path.
 This trail is one of the few that dogs are permitted upon.
 The Echo Tunnel and the two waterfalls punctuate the track to offer great views and time to catch your breath.

 Time: Allow a half-day to complete

 We have been given an inside tip for this loop from one of Adelaide’s most experienced trail runners, Sputnik.
 As you’re following the loop, instead of coming down Long Ridge, chuck a left onto the Gunrower Track until you reach Greenhill Road.
 You could then continue to finish the full Wine Shanty Track, which adds 10km to the overall walk if you have the whole day to explore.
 This is by far the most challenging trail we have included, but the rewards when you smash this must be similar to winning a season of My Kitchen Rules.

-Like most outdoor activities in South Australia, there’s a website which lists every possible trail you could want to walk.
-Head to the Walking SA website, especially if your long term goal is to become one of those people with the walking poles.
+Like most outdoor activities in South Australia, there’s a website that lists every possible trail you could want to walk.
+Head to the Walking SA website, especially if your long-term goal is to become one of those people with the walking poles.
 We have no idea how those actually help, but you certainly look like you mean business when you have them.